 At a given temperature, the equilibrium constant will give us the ratio of the components of a reaction mixture.

-If Keq is small, then there are more products present than reactants.
+If Keq is large, then there are more products present than reactants at equilibrium.

-If Keq is large then there are more reactants present than products.
+If Keq is small then there are more reactants present than products at equilibrium.

 We'll work through some examples of how to use Keq below.

 the rate of the reaction in the forward direction (left to right) is